geomarker-io/st_pm_hex/README.md

 ## 11. train pred model

 - use GRF with and without cluster set to h3 identifier
+- multiple forests are grown using 500 trees to save RAM; each file is saved with its randomly generated seed and then these are combined back together to make the final predictions
 - create OOB predictions using predict without new obs and predict with new obs of same training set
 - LLO and final GRF models were trained after tuning parameters as described on GRF site